ckan/ckan/doc/maintaining/installing/install-using-docker.rst

 environment.
 Providing a full introduction to Docker concepts is out of the scope of this document: you can learn more in the `Docker documentation`_.

-`Fig`_ service definitions are also provided to start all the containers with the appropiate links.
+`Fig`_ service definitions are also provided to manage the containers with the appropriate links & volumes

 .. _Docker: http://www.docker.com/
 .. _Docker documentation: http://docs.docker.com/